 Parks

 Napavine Community Park was added in 2001.
 It contains three Regulation Ballfields, a Field House, Bathrooms, a Concession Stand as well as a Day Park with childrens' toys.
 The Park has adequate room for the addition of two more Ballfields, Tennis Courts, RV Parking and a Recreation Center.
+An area of the Napavine Community Park is leased by the Napavine Sertoma Club which houses the Napavine Amphitheater.

 Robert Cook Day Park was established on property donated by the Cook family in 2002, on the West side of town, between Grand Avenue and 2nd Place.
 It contains a basketball Court and a swing set.